camwestwood/xapi/recipes/studyapps/target-reached-completed.md

 #tracking app.
 Reached/completed a target.

 ## Purpose
-This statement defines the structure and terms to record the experience of compling a target.
+This statement defines the structure and terms to record the experience of completing a target.

 ### Actor
 Common entity identifier: [ActorA](/common_structures.md#actora)